Assistant Professor

 About Me.

-Steph is originally from Oakland, California where she also conducted her dissertation work.
-Steph received her BA from the University of California, Merced.
-After receiving her BA, she worked in the non-profit sector for three years.
-She then earned her MA from Northern Illinois University.
-After leaving Illinois, she earned her PhD from the University of California, Irvine.
-At UCI, Steph participated in courses for both the Critical Theory and Race and Justice studies emphasis.
-She developed and created questions and challenges to the ideas of space and political economy through these studies.
+Coming from Oakland, California, where she conducted her dissertation research, Steph earned her BA from the University of California, Merced, followed by three years in the non-profit sector.
+She achieved her MA from Northern Illinois University and later completed her PhD at the University of California, Irvine, where she engaged deeply with Critical Theory and Race and Justice studies, challenging conventional notions of space and political economy.

-“We have to build the communities we deserve.” - Steph
+“We have to build the communities deserve.” - Steph

 Education